xtexChooser/git-mirrors/README.md

 The "`.tab`" data pages are as per https://www.mediawiki.org/wiki/Help:Tabular_Data

-Sample config for local development, with a central wiki sharing out its data pages:
+Sample config for local development:

 ```php
 	// Safety: before extension.json, these values were initialized by JsonConfig.php